-California law allows victims of crimes several ways to get compensation for their losses.
+The law allows victims of crimes several ways to recover compensation for their losses.
 Victims (or in some cases, their family members) may:

 - file a civil lawsuit for money damages against the perpetrator;

 - seek payment from the California Victim Compensation Board (“CalVCP”) (for violent crime victims and their families),